UPPMAX/programming_formalisms/docs/sessions/pair_programming/README.md

     for example (from two Wikipedia references):

     - a pair considers more alternative ways for a solution `[Flor et al., 1991]`
-    - 96% of developers prefer pair programming over developing alone `[Williams & Kessler, 2000]`
+    - 96% of developers prefer pair programming over developing alone `[Williams and Kessler, 2000]`

     However, the first study uses only 2 programming teams, the second study 41 self-selected respondents.
     One can/should be critical on these studies.

-    Yet, for teaching, working is groups has a high effect size `[Hattie, 2012]`, where the optimal group size is two `[Schwartz & Gurung, 2012]`.
+    Yet, for teaching, working is groups has a high effect size `[Hattie, 2012]`, where the optimal group size is two `[Schwartz and Gurung, 2012]`.

 ### Exercise 2: criticise teachers pair programming